 While it’s an unmissable site at any time of the day, the colours of sunrise and sunset turn the whites of the travertine terraces ablaze with vibrant oranges, pinks and yellows.

 Take a barefoot hike from the base of the site to the upper viewing platforms.
-You can wade in the water as it’s generally not very deep, although there is still a lot to be seen before descending as there so happens another of Turkey’s ancient cities just behind the picturesque pools.
+You can wade in the water as it’s generally not very deep, although there is still a lot to be seen before descending.
+You wouldn’t believe it but there happens to be another of Turkey’s ancient cities, sitting just behind the picturesque pools.

 With its Gate to the Underworld and Grand Theatre capable of seating up to 12 thousand people, you’ll surely feel like you got your money’s worth at the Hierapolis and Travertines National Park.